Example Switcher

 Should I apologize over text or in person?

 If the lapse happened over text, repair over text first.
-If it happened in person, the apology can start over text and continue in person.
-The rule is to match the medium that originally carried the moment, then expand from there.
+If it happened in person, your apology can start over text and then continue in person.
+My rule is simple: match the medium that originally carried the moment, then expand from there.

 What if they don't respond?

-Wait.
+In my experience, wait.
 The apology was not a transaction.
 They get to take the time they need to read it, sit with it, and decide what to say.
-Following up within 24 hours reads as pressure.
+Following up within twenty four hours reads as pressure.
 Following up after a week is fine if the silence is unusual for the relationship.

 Can I apologize without admitting I was wrong?

 Not really.
 The point of an apology is to acknowledge the impact of what you did.
 You can apologize for the impact even if you would make the same choice again, but you have to be honest about that.
-“I would do it again, and I am sorry for how it landed” is more truthful than a fake apology you don't mean.
+"I would do it again, and I am sorry for how it landed" is more truthful than a fake apology you do not mean.
+Schumann's work flags the absence of real acknowledgment as the failure mode that turns an apology into a non-apology, regardless of length.

 What about apologizing for something you did weeks ago?

 It still works, often surprisingly well, if you lead with the time gap.
-“I have been thinking about something I said three weeks ago and I never properly apologized.”
-The recipient usually appreciates the late repair more than they would have appreciated a rushed one closer to the moment.
+Try "I have been thinking about something I said three weeks ago."
+In my experience, the recipient appreciates a late repair far more than a rushed one.

 Is it okay to ask "is there anything else I should apologize for?"